ABM & display ads: B2B marketing’s most successful duo

 In the late 2000s during the emergence of social media 2.0, B2B marketers flocked to Twitter and Facebook hoping to forge new relationships with previously untapped groups of decision makers.
-As B2B brands rushed to secure their place on the social media leadership table, some succeeded but many did not.
-Not a horrendous gameplan provided it didn’t divert time and money from existing marketing strategies.
-The problem is, it did.
+As B2B brands rushed to secure their place as the social media leader to aspire to, many lost focus of their core growth strategy.

-Similar events played out when account-based marketing (ABM) rose to fame a few years ago.
+Similar events played out when account-based marketing (ABM) rose to fame a few years back.
 This time was different though.
-ABM offered more clarity and process.
-It was a system rather than a fad.
-And so, for most marketers who insisted on chasing this new shiny object, the outcome has been one of joy and success.
+ABM offered more clarity and process compared with social media 2.0.
+It was a system-based strategy rather than a social community with no proven business outcomes.
+And so, for most marketers who insisted on chasing this new shiny object, the result has been one of joy and success.
 In fact, more than 7 in 10 B2B companies now rely on account-based marketing as a pillar for growth.

 The rise of account-based B2B marketing

 ABM is the latest in a long line of B2B marketing tools and strategies but it’s actually not that new at all.